Rugby league positions: Interchange

-In addition to the thirteen on-field players, there are a maximum of five interchange players who start the game on their team's bench.
-Usually, they will be numbered 14, 15, 16, 17 and 18.
-Each player normally keeps their number for the whole game, regardless of which position they play in.
-That is, if player number 14 replaces the fullback, they will wear the number 14 for the whole game, and not change shirts to display the number 1.
+In addition to the thirteen on-field players, there are a maximum of five or six interchange players who start the game on their team's bench.

 The use of substitutes in Test matches was officially approved by the International Rugby League Board in 1963.
 Prior to this most games were played with no changes permitted at all, although some domestic leagues allowed injured players to be replaced.

 The rules governing if and when a replacement can be used have varied over the history of the game; currently they can be used for any reason by their coach – typically because of injury, to manage fatigue, for tactical reasons or due to poor performance.
 Under current rules, players who have been substituted are typically allowed to be substituted back into the game later on.
-Leagues in different countries have had different rules on how many interchanges can be made in a game. the Super League allowed up to ten interchanges per team in each game, this was reduced to eight interchanges per team per game, commencing in the 2019 season.
+Leagues in different countries have had different rules on how many interchanges can be made in a game.
+The Super League allowed up to ten interchanges per team in each game; this was reduced to eight interchanges per team per game, commencing in the 2019 season.
 Commencing in the 2016 season, Australia's National Rugby League permits up to eight interchanges per team per game.
 Additionally, if a player is injured due to foul play and an opposition player has been sin-binned or sent off then the injured player's team is given a free interchange.
-Often an interchange bench will include at least one (and usually two) replacement props, as it is generally considered to be the most physically taxing position and these players are likely to tire the quickest.